chris-hjelmfelt/react-ecommerce/README.md

 # react-ecommerce
 An e-commerce site made with ReactJS

 with help from a tutorial at https://www.youtube.com/watch?v=wPQ1-33teR4
+currently: 1:19:40

 ### Libraries used:
+react-router-dom
+react-icons
 bootstrap
-react-icons
+styled components

 ### Usage:
 `> npm start`